-How Targets Are Set: MDOT and Office of Highway Safety planning used two different models to forecast the total fatalities for target setting.
-The fatality models developed by MDOT relied on the relationship between oil prices, the Dow Jones Industrial futures and fatalities.
-The price of oil and the level and changes in the Dow Jones Industrial futures are closely correlated to the travel demand and traffic crashes.
-The second model, developed by the University of Michigan Transportation Research Institute (UMTRI), relies on results of a recently completed research report titled Identification of Factors Contributing to the Decline of Traffic Fatalities in the United States.
-This model is based on the correlation between crashes and vehicle miles traveled (VMT), Gross Domestic Product (GDP) per capita, median income, and the unemployment rate among 16-24 year olds.
-The final forecasted value for fatalities is the average of MDOT and UMTRI forecasted values.
+How Targets Are Set: MDOT and Office of Highway Safety planning used two different models to forecast the total fatalities and serious injuries for target setting.
+The fatality models developed by MDOT relied on the relationship between oil prices, the Dow Jones Industrial (DJI) futures and fatalities.
+The price of oil and the level and changes in the DJI futures are closely correlated to the travel demand and traffic crashes.
+The second model was developed and maintained by the University of Michigan Transportation Research

+Institute (UMTRI).
+The UMTRI model relies on results of a recently completed research report titled Identification of Factors Contributing to the Decline of Traffic Fatalities in the United States.
+The model relies on the correlation between traffic crashes and vehicle miles traveled (VMT), Gross Domestic Product (GDP) per capita, median annual income, and the unemployment rate among 16-24 year olds.
+To determine the forecasted five year rolling average for Fatalities, Fatality rate per 100 million VMT, Serious Injuries, and Serious Injury Rate per 100 million VMT, the forecast was obtained from the models for 2017 and 2018.
+The final forecasted value for fatalities is the average of MDOT and UMTRI forecasted values which predicts 1,058 in 2017 and 1,030 in 2018.
+The target for calendar year 2018 is 1,003 for fatalities and 1.02 for fatality rate, which is shown on the following table.